moayadnajd/OpenRXV/README.md

  - **BUT** keep in mind the parent object  which is the one with `scroll : {icon: 'name'}` should appear as the first one to its children in the array. ( the child has `scroll: {linkedWith: 'parent_id'}` ).
     - for example in the previous example the pie chart is the parent of the two world cloud components and if you want to change the order of the component you need to keep the pie as the first one ( **but of course you can change the parent to a different chart type or even a list** ).

-we included a file `/RES/src/configs/codeobia.colors.ts` which includes colors that match with the commented scss map, active them both and see how much change happens.
 ##  License

 This work is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 The license allows you to use and modify the work for personal and commercial purposes, but if you distribute the work you must provide users with a means to access the source code for the version you are distributing.
 Read more about the [GPLv3 at TL;DR Legal](<https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)>).